jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 ### Watch out for generated alt text

 There are a few instances when we've seen images added and the software does its best to add alternative text.
 Whilst this is quite cool, and no doubt improving with the current trends around AI, alternative text is something that still needs human context and consideration.
 The accessibility checker will flag images that have alt text set in this way as a warning, and it's worth checking these to make sure something nonsensical that is going to mislead somebody has not been added.

+To generate the alt text you can you use the "Generate alt text for me" button.

+### Web application versions and alt text

+From experience trying to use the web version of Powerpoint, it doesn't seem possible to mark an image as decorative.

 ### Colour contrast